James is the English form of the Greek form of the Hebrew name Jacob. In his own language he would have been called Yakov [Jacob].

 1:16 Do not err, my beloved brethren.
 1:17 Every good gift and every perfect gift is from above, and cometh down from the Father of lights, with whom is no variableness, no changing, nor even a shadow of turning.”

 God knows the way that is right and he sticks to it and there is not even a shadow not even the remotest possibility that He is going to turn away from the righteousness of his Word; which should be the case with all of us.

 1:18 Of his own will begat he us with the word of truth [which is the whole Word of God], that we should be a kind of firstfruits of his creatures.
 1:19 Wherefore, my beloved brethren, let every man be swift to hear [always be seeking to learn] slow to speak and slow to anger.

 Anyone who is quick tempered is not in control of himself and he needs to learn to get control of himself, he needs to learn to listen, to think and to make sound judgments before proceeding.

 1:20 For the wrath of man worketh not the righteousness of God.

 A man who cannot control his anger cannot do what is right in God’s sight and is easily led astray.
-Righteous anger is anger that is under control and governed by the law of righteousness the whole Word of God.
+Righteous anger is anger that is under control and governed by the law of righteousness which is the whole Word of God.

 1:21 Therefore lay apart all filthiness and superfluity of naughtiness [sinful shallowness], and receive with meekness the engrafted word, which is able to save your lives.

-Godly righteousness is to turn away from the filthiness of sin and all uncleanness and worldliness; and to be zealous to learn and to keep the whole Word of God with meekness before God because it is the only thing of lasting value and is able to save our lives.
+Godly righteousness is to turn away from the filthiness of sin and all uncleanness and worldliness; and to be zealous to learn and to keep the whole Word of God with meekness before God, because it is the only thing of lasting value and is able to save our lives.

 1:22 be ye doers of the word, and not just hearers only, deceiving your own selves.